Jeddah: Ottoman Empire

 In 1517, the Ottoman Turks conquered the Mamluk Sultanate in Egypt and Syria, during the reign of Selim I.

 The Ottomans rebuilt the weak walls of Jeddah in 1525 following the defense of the city against the Lopo Soares de Albergaria's Armada at the Siege of Jeddah (1517).
 The new stone wall included six watchtowers and six city gates.
 They were constructed to defend against the Portuguese attack.
 Of the six gates, the Gate of Mecca was the eastern gate and the Gate of Al-Magharibah, facing the port, was the western gate.
-The Gate of Sharif faced south.
+The Gate of Sharif faces south.
 The other gates were the Gate of Al-Bunt, Gate of Al-Sham (also called Gate of Al-Sharaf), and Gate of Medina, facing north.
-The Turks also built The Qishla of Jeddah, a small castle for the city soldiers.
+The Turks also built The Qishla of Jeddah, a small castle for the city's soldiers.
 In the 19th century, these seven gates were minimized into four giant gates with four towers.
 These giant gates were the Gate of Sham to the north, the Gate of Mecca to the east, the Gate of Sharif to the south, and the Gate of Al-Magharibah on the seaside.

-Jeddah became a direct Ottoman Eyalet, while the remaining Hejaz under Sharif Barakat II became a Vassal state to the Ottoman Empire 8 years after the Siege of Jeddah in 1517, the Portuguese attempt for the second time in 1541 to attack Portuguese but was Repulsed.
+Jeddah became a direct Ottoman Eyalet, while the remaining Hejaz under Sharif Barakat II became a vassal state to the Ottoman Empire eight years after the Siege of Jeddah in 1517.
+The Portuguese attempted to attack the port again in 1541, but were repelled.

 Parts of the city wall still survive today in the old city.
 Even though the Portuguese were successfully repelled from the city, fleets in the Indian Ocean were at their mercy.
 This was evidenced by the Battle of Diu.
 The Portuguese soldiers' cemetery can still be found within the old city today and is referred to as the site of the Christian Graves.

 Ahmed Al-Jazzar, the Ottoman military man mainly known for his role in the Siege of Acre, spent the earlier part of his career at Jeddah.
 In Jeddah in 1750, he killed some seventy rioting nomads in retaliation for the killing of his commander, Abdullah Beg, earning him the nickname "Jezzar" (butcher).

 On 15 June 1858, rioting in the city, believed to have been instigated by a former police chief in reaction to British policy in the Red Sea, led to the massacre of 25 Christians, including the British and French consuls, members of their families, and wealthy Greek merchants.
-The British frigate HMS Cyclops, anchored at port, bombarded the city for two days in retaliation.
+The British frigate HMS Cyclops, anchored at the port, bombarded the city for two days in retaliation.